SCIENCE BEHIND HYALURON ACTIV PROCEDURE

 The average results of the study reveal:

-• A biological age of 42 years in the untreated area.
+- A biological skin age of 42 years in the untreated area.

-• A biological age of 35 years in the treated area.
+- A biological skin age of 35 years in the treated area.

-This represents a difference of 7 years in biological age after 8 weeks of using the Hyaluron Activ Procedure Lifting Cream.
+This represents a difference of 7 years in biological skin age after 8 weeks of using Hyaluron Activ Procedure Lifting Cream.

 This innovative methodology, based on data from a large-scale study, has enabled us to be at the forefront of aging research.
 By leveraging this comprehensive dataset, we have gained unprecedented insights into the mechanisms of skin aging.
 This breakthrough allows us to identify and validate new targets for intervention, opening avenues for developing more effective anti-aging strategies.